boardfish/dissertation/contents/4-implementation.md

 - additional routes created beyond a standard Rails scaffold, such as those that make the current user a maintainer/enthusiast or those that remove image associations from a `Clear` or `EscapeGame` object
-- secured routes - tests were created that challenged whether some attacking user could change a user ID in a form to steal ownership of a record
+- secured routes---tests were created that challenged whether some attacking user could change a user ID in a form to steal ownership of a record
 - some validations, such as those relating to limits on the number of image uploads for `EscapeGame`s and `Clear`s.